 The Renewal Corporation coordinated a sucker sampling program with USFWS, ODFW, and the USGS from 2018 through 2020.
 Sampling was completed in fall 2018, spring and fall 2019, and spring 2020.
 Collected data were used to develop a better understanding of sucker demographics and genetics, population sizes, habitat use, and successful gear types and fishing methods for catching Lost River and shortnose suckers.
-The sampling results directly informed the salvage and translocation efforts described in Section 4.0 Action 2: Salvage and Translocation Plan.
+The sampling performed under Action 1 was completed in 2020, and the sampling results directly informed the salvage and translocation efforts described in Section 4.0 Action 2: Salvage and Translocation Plan.